cockpit-project/cockpit/doc/protocol.md

            to set.
 Both `user` and `group` are required.
   - `user`: a string, or an integer, the uid of the file owner (`st_uid`)
   - `group`: a string, or an integer, the gid of the file group (`st_gid`)
+  - `mode`:  an integer the octal representation of permission bits

 You should write the new content to the channel as one or more messages.
 To indicate the end of the content, send a "done" message.